SimeonHristov99/icy/README.md

-# drinko
+# icy

-Ontology about drinks developed with Protégé.
+Ontology about ice cream types developed with Protégé.

 This is project made when taking the coarse "Knowledge Representation and Reasoning" in FMI as part of my Masters Degree.